 Dr. Tom Nissalke is currently serving as the City's Airport Assistant General Manager, Planning and Development.
-In this role, he assists in overseeing implementation of ATLNext, the Department of Aviation's capital development program.
-He has worked for the Department of Aviation for more than 27 years.
+In this role, he assists in overseeing implementation of ATLNext.
+He has worked for the Department of Aviation for more than 28 years.
 Dr. Nissalke is also responsible for the preparation of NEPA documents, overseeing the Department of Aviation's environmental compliance programs, handling all federal grants, and overseeing all environmental planning.
 Additionally, he is responsible for all Airport planning and led the completion of the Master Plan.
 Prior to joining the Department of Aviation, he worked at a regional airport planning and design firm.
 In 1989, Dr. Nissalke completed his undergraduate degree in civil engineering from the University of Utah.
 After moving to Atlanta, he attended the Georgia Institute of Technology and earned his MSCE in 1991 and Ph.D. in civil engineering in 1994.

 Neville Randeria is currently serving as the City's Airport Assistant General Manager, Capital and Financial Planning.
-In this role, he oversees the capital financial planning associated with ATLNext, the Airport's 20-year, multibillion-dollar capital improvement program.
+In this role, he oversees the capital financial planning associated with ATLNext.
 In addition, he is responsible for the capital finance, treasury and financial planning functions.